Building brand awareness has always been a challenge for small businesses. Limited resources and intense competition make it difficult to get noticed.

 7. Free Shipping Threshold

-- Clearly display a progress bar in the shopping cart that shows customers how close they are to unlocking free shipping.
+- Add a progress bar in the cart showing exactly how close they are to qualifying

 8. "Spin-to-Win" Welcome Gate

-- Use a pop-up app to create a digital wheel with rewards like 10%, 15%, or 20% off, and a small grand prize.
+- Set up a digital wheel with tiered rewards like 10%, 15%, or 20% off, plus one small grand prize to make it feel worth spinning

 9. Limited-Time Bundles